 Max returns to Mona just in time to hear her last words: "God, I turned out to be such a damsel in distress."
 He kisses her, and she dies, but Max has put the demons of his past to rest.
 If playing the game under Dead on Arrival difficulty, Mona lives in an alternate ending.

 Having walked free after the events of the first game due to the influence of Alfred Woden, Max is once again back on the force as a detective for the NYPD.
-Still haunted by his inner demons and unable to forget losing his wife and daughter, Max is thrust once again into the criminal underworld.
+Still haunted by his inner demons and unable to forget losing his wife and daughter, he is thrust once again into the criminal underworld.
 Max remains introverted and deeply thoughtful about the events that unfold in the second game, constantly expressing his situation and feelings with clever and complex metaphors.
+The actual in game character is different from the one seen in the first game.
+In the original Max Payne, the 3D model was based off Sam Lake, while in the sequel the developers were able to hire professional actors, choosing Timothy Gibbs to be the new model for Max.

 A killer who used to work for the mob, presumably killed in the previous game.
 She resurfaces, hired to kill Vladimir Lem by Alfred Woden.
 However, Vladimir Lem has sent his "cleaners" after her.
 She develops a relationship with Max, as they both lived through the events of the first game.
 She is a suspect in the murder of a senator.
 She may or may not have a bullet lodged somewhere in her body.
 She revealed she was also instructed to kill Max.
 During the latter stages of the game Mona becomes a playable character and portions of the story told from Max's perspective are revisited from the point of view of Mona.